zimmnik/provisioner/README.md

 # provisioner

-Provisioner is an ansible playbook that allow to quickly configure Gnome DE on Fedora system.
+Provisioner is an ansible playbook that allow to quickly configure Gnome DE on RHEL-like systems.

 Supported distributions
 -----------------------------
--   **Fedora** 36
+-   **Fedora** 37
 -   **AlmaLinux** 9

 ## Quick Start